-The revised corporate risk management strategy (CRMS) takes account of many factors currently affecting the organisation, such as the re-alignment of services to reflect changing national and local agendas; increased partnership working; the new Use of Resources assessment and Corporate Area Assessment (CAA).
-Our risk management arrangements are formally reviewed annually by our external auditors under the current CPA Use of Resources assessment.
-In December 2006 and 2007 we received the maximum possible score of 4 for our arrangements, recognising our strength in this area.
-This level has been maintained for 2008.
+The revised corporate risk management strategy takes account of many factors currently affecting the organisation, such as the re-alignment of services to reflect changing national and local agendas; increased partnership working; and the requirements of the white paper - strong and prosperous communities.
+In addition the Use of Resources judgements currently within CPA will continue but their score will be included in the new Comprehensive Area Assessment (CAA) framework which will come into effect 1 April 2009.
+Our risk management arrangements are formally reviewed annually by our external auditors under the Use of Resources (UOR) assessment.

 The revised strategy seeks to develop, strengthen and refine the processes.
-It defines the roles, responsibilities, implementation, and how it connects with corporate and service planning, programme/project management, partnership working and evidence of compliance.
+It defines the roles, responsibilities, implementation, and how it connects with corporate and service planning, project management, partnership working and evidence of compliance.
+It has also been updated to reflect the additional requirement of the UOR - KLOEs and the additional evidence required to demonstrate the council's commitment to managing its risks placing particular emphasis on partnership working.

-Audit Committee endorsement is clear evidence of the recognition of the importance and value of risk management and further emphasises the council's commitment to continuous improvement; focusing on outcomes and issues that will make a difference not only to the organisation but to the community it serves; designing processes accordingly.
-Whilst Audit Committee has the regulatory responsibility for risk management, further endorsement by Cabinet following Audit Committee's approval embeds our strategic approach into the council's policy-making activities.
+Audit Committee endorsement is clear evidence of the recognition of the importance and value of risk management and further emphasises the council's commitment to continuous improvement; focusing on outcomes and issues that will make a difference not only to the organisation but to the community it serves.
+Whilst Audit Committee have the regulatory responsibility for risk management further endorsement by Cabinet strengthens our strategic approach to the council's policy-making activities.